 The AGD currently hosts more than 80 different corpora, including the most important resources documenting spoken German in interaction and regional variation of spoken German, such as:

-The full list of corpora currently available or in the process of curation can be found under Korpora.
+The full list (in German) of corpora currently available or in the process of curation can be found under Korpora.

 With the Database for Spoken German ('Datenbank für Gesprochenes Deutsch, DGD), we are developping a corpus platform for working with the oral corpora in the AGD.
 After a free, one time registration, the DGD offers access to 34 of the archive's corpora.
 In the context of the archive, we are also developping and maintaining EXMARaLDA, a system of tools for transcribing and annotating audio and video recordings, and for managing an analysing spoken language corpora.